Read about the reasons why a holiday let can be a successful investment for you

 There are many considerations to keep in mind when choosing where to buy a holiday let, such as the popularity with tourists, the volume and quality of competition, as well as the property being in a location that suits you from a management and changeover perspective.

-The most popular destinations among Sykes customers in 2023 were dominated by coastal hotspots and walking havens - this could be something to keep in mind during your research.
+The most popular destinations among Sykes customers in 2023 were dominated by coastal hotspots and walking havens such as North Yorkshire - this could be something to keep in mind during your research.

 As well as the location and type of your property having an impact, you can also include desirable features that both make you stand out from other similar properties, but also allow you to increase your rental rates to maximise your income.